Einstein's God Model (film): Plot

 Louis instructs Brayden to recruit Craig Leeham, who is now blind, but has the ability to communicate with and see deceased personalities on other membranes.
-He is also a drunk.
-At a rural radio station where Craig hosts a call-in medium show, Craig goes into a trance and connects with another membrane to speak with a caller's dead husband.
-Brayden convinces Craig to join him and Louis in their rogue research.
 Craig thinks Jenny is trapped between membranes and Louis can help save her.
 Back at his loft, Brayden asks Louis about the God Model, and Louis relates the story of a Harvard lecture where a student asked Einstein if he believed in God.
-Einstein drew a diagram on the board illustrating the four areas of physics - Classical, Relativity, Quantum, and Relativistic Quantum.
-He explained that this represented all our knowledge of the known universe.
-He drew another box around that diagram and said, this represents all the knowledge we have yet to learn.
-The student asked Einstein when we would fill in the outer box.
-Einstein replied, "Never.
-Because then we'd know everything.
-Because then we'd be God."